Diva-jaw/Frontend-/README.md

-..It is Ruhil Future Technologies website../// Latest push is of vats .....
+..It is Ruhil Future Technologies website../// Latest push is of Divyansh Gautam .....